+1

 or annual salary for their individual to provide creative some gig work is highly

-work for an organization and or professional services like flexible, offers higher in come
+work for an organization and or professional services like flexible, offers higher income

 is entitled to benefits and graphic design and web and often held by

 legal protections. development, or odd jobs advantaged groups.
-The ese
+These

 like assembling furniture and types of gigs could be

 house painting. performed on a

 supplemental basis.
-Oth ner
+Other

 gig work is low income,

-multiple jobs by one per rson,
+multiple jobs by one person,

-offer less control and -
+offer less control and

-disproportionately leans S
+disproportionately leans

 towards disadvantaged

-groups, who often rely of
+groups, who often rely on it

+for their primary livelihood.

-for their primary liveliho
+for their primary inventiood.

-The nature of work in th
+The nature of work in the

-economy is often preca rious
+economy is often precarious

-as it relates to job secur ity,
+as it relates to job security,

 benefits, and income.

 Gig workers include

-freelancers, consultants \$
+freelancers, consultants,

-dependent and indepen -
+dependent and independent

-contractors, professiona
+contractors, professionals,

-and technical service 315,
+and technical service

 personnel.
-Some examp nloc
+Some examples

-of gig work include ride
+of gig work include ride-

-hailing and delivery gigs
+hailing and delivery gigs,

-creatives (artists, writer
+creatives (artists, writers

-etc.), temp-agency work kers,
+etc.), temp-agency workers,

 handyman services,

-programming, coding, a ind
+programming, coding, and

 part-time teaching.

+part time teaching.